Alphabet (NASDAQ:GOOGL) PT Raised to $2,800.00

-Alphabet (NASDAQ:GOOGL) had its price objective lifted by equities researchers at Mizuho from $2,600.00 to $2,800.00 in a report issued on Monday, Benzinga reports.
-The brokerage currently has a “buy” rating on the information services provider’s stock.
-Mizuho’s price objective would suggest a potential upside of 18.97% from the stock’s previous close.
+Alphabet (NASDAQ:GOOGL) had its price target increased by Canaccord Genuity from $2,600.00 to $2,800.00 in a research report sent to investors on Tuesday morning, Benzinga reports.
+They currently have a buy rating on the information services provider’s stock.

-GOOGL has been the topic of a number of other reports.
-Morgan Stanley increased their price target on shares of Alphabet from $2,350.00 to $2,575.00 and gave the company an “overweight” rating in a research report on Wednesday, April 28th.
-Wolfe Research initiated coverage on Alphabet in a research note on Thursday, April 1st.
-They set an “outperform” rating and a $2,450.00 price objective for the company.
-Barclays increased their price objective on Alphabet from $2,500.00 to $3,000.00 and gave the company an “overweight” rating in a research note on Wednesday, April 28th.
-KeyCorp raised their price target on Alphabet from $2,625.00 to $2,681.00 and gave the stock an “overweight” rating in a research note on Monday, April 26th.
-Finally, Credit Suisse Group raised their price target on Alphabet from $2,360.00 to $2,500.00 and gave the stock an “outperform” rating in a research note on Friday, April 23rd.
-One equities research analyst has rated the stock with a hold rating, forty-two have given a buy rating and one has assigned a strong buy rating to the company’s stock.
-The company currently has a consensus rating of “Buy” and an average price target of $2,473.33.
+GOOGL has been the subject of a number of other reports.
+Wedbush boosted their price target on shares of Alphabet from $2,953.00 to $3,127.00 and gave the stock an outperform rating in a research note on Wednesday, April 28th.
+KeyCorp upped their target price on shares of Alphabet from $2,625.00 to $2,681.00 and gave the company an overweight rating in a research note on Monday, May 3rd.
+Exane BNP Paribas began coverage on shares of Alphabet in a research note on Thursday, April 22nd.
+They issued an outperform rating for the company.
+Moffett Nathanson upped their target price on shares of Alphabet from $2,500.00 to $2,800.00 in a research note on Wednesday, April 28th.
+Finally, Morgan Stanley upped their target price on shares of Alphabet from $2,350.00 to $2,575.00 and gave the company an overweight rating in a research note on Wednesday, April 28th.
+One investment analyst has rated the stock with a hold rating, forty-two have issued a buy rating and one has issued a strong buy rating to the company.
+Alphabet presently has an average rating of Buy and an average price target of $2,473.33.

-Large investors have recently made changes to their positions in the business.
-Corundum Group Inc. boosted its holdings in shares of Alphabet by 3.0% during the fourth quarter.
-Corundum Group Inc. now owns 174 shares of the information services provider’s stock worth $305,000 after purchasing an additional 5 shares during the period.
-JGP Wealth Management LLC boosted its stake in shares of Alphabet by 2.0% during the 4th quarter.
-JGP Wealth Management LLC now owns 260 shares of the information services provider’s stock valued at $534,000 after buying an additional 5 shares during the period.
-Confluence Investment Management LLC boosted its stake in shares of Alphabet by 2.4% during the 1st quarter.
-Confluence Investment Management LLC now owns 212 shares of the information services provider’s stock valued at $437,000 after buying an additional 5 shares during the period.
-Cardan Capital Partners LLC boosted its stake in shares of Alphabet by 0.8% during the 1st quarter.
-Cardan Capital Partners LLC now owns 601 shares of the information services provider’s stock valued at $1,239,000 after buying an additional 5 shares during the period.
-Finally, Legacy Capital Partners Inc. boosted its stake in shares of Alphabet by 1.2% during the 1st quarter.
-Legacy Capital Partners Inc. now owns 410 shares of the information services provider’s stock valued at $846,000 after buying an additional 5 shares during the period.
+Several institutional investors have recently bought and sold shares of GOOGL.
+Copperleaf Capital LLC boosted its stake in shares of Alphabet by 2.3% in the first quarter.
+Copperleaf Capital LLC now owns 1,894 shares of the information services provider’s stock valued at $3,906,000 after buying an additional 42 shares during the period.
+Absher Wealth Management LLC boosted its stake in shares of Alphabet by 1.5% in the first quarter.
+Absher Wealth Management LLC now owns 816 shares of the information services provider’s stock valued at $1,683,000 after buying an additional 12 shares during the period.
+Cambridge Investment Research Advisors Inc. boosted its stake in shares of Alphabet by 1.5% in the first quarter.
+Cambridge Investment Research Advisors Inc. now owns 40,553 shares of the information services provider’s stock valued at $83,642,000 after buying an additional 588 shares during the period.
+Choate Investment Advisors boosted its stake in shares of Alphabet by 6.1% in the first quarter.
+Choate Investment Advisors now owns 4,632 shares of the information services provider’s stock valued at $9,554,000 after buying an additional 266 shares during the period.
+Finally, Mariner LLC boosted its stake in shares of Alphabet by 1.9% in the first quarter.
+Mariner LLC now owns 26,061 shares of the information services provider’s stock valued at $53,750,000 after buying an additional 488 shares during the period.
 33.79% of the stock is currently owned by institutional investors.

 Alphabet Inc provides online advertising services in the United States, Europe, the Middle East, Africa, the Asia-Pacific, Canada, and Latin America.
 The company offers performance and brand advertising services.
 It operates through Google Services, Google Cloud, and Other Bets segments.
 The Google Services segment provides products and services, such as ads, Android, Chrome, hardware, Google Maps, Google Play, Search, and YouTube, as well as technical infrastructure; and digital content.